amundsen-io/rfcs/rfcs/038-unify-shared-dependencies.md

 - There are dependencies that are shared by some but not all libraries.
 For those we have two choices:
     - Include them in `requirements-common.txt` (preferred by the author) - this will make some packages contain deps that are not used
     - Populate `requirements-common.txt` only with deps used by all packages - this will still leave a lot of room for inconsistencies
-- It might be difficult to keep the dependencies balanced especially if some custom entry in one of subdirs `requirements.txt` requires different version of lib from `requirements-common.txt`
+- It might be difficult to keep the dependencies balanced especially if some custom entry in one of subdirs `requirements.txt` requires different version of lib from `requirements-common.txt` (should be a low risk)
+- Local installation requires mandatory `-e` flag when doing `pip install .` (might be solved by thoroughly communicating/documenting the change)

 ## Alternatives